yatara21/FINAL-PROJECT-ORANGE-DC/README.md

 ### Summary of Each Stage:

-1. **Post Build Actions**: Fetches the latest code from the specified GitHub repository.
+1. **Fetch Code from GitHub**: Fetches the latest code from the specified GitHub repository.
 2. **Build Docker Image**: Builds a Docker image from the fetched code.
 3. **Login to Docker Hub**: Logs into Docker Hub using provided credentials.
 4. **Push Docker Image to Docker Hub**: Tags and pushes the Docker image to Docker Hub.